If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Niederösterreich||Lower Austria|

-The district town Horn is situated at an altitude of 311 m in the eastern Waldviertel region of Lower Austria.
+The district town Horn is situated at an elevation of 311 m in the eastern Waldviertel region of Lower Austria.
 The first mentioning in a document dates from about 104565 (Hornarun).
 The castle and the medieval town originated at about 11501160.
 Horn had the status of a town already in 1282.
 The town was fortified prior to 1304, and was enlarged during the 16th and 17th century.
 It was an important town during the times of the Reformation in the late 16th and early 17th century; the "Horner Bund" of 1608 was an alliance of protestant noblemen against their sovereign, Emperor Matthias.
 However, Imperial troops conquered Horn in 1620.
 Since 1850, it is the seat of the Horn district administration.

 The parish church Sankt Georg was built in 15931597 in Late Gothic and Renaissance style as a representative, originally protestant, church in place of an older church that was first mentioned in 1367.
 During the 17th century it was remodelled in Baroque style.
 In 1880, the tower received a new roof reminiscent of the tower of the Teyn church in Prague.